Chapter 1 : The One

 “Trevor!” he exclaimed, and then looked up at a stern McGonagall.
 His blue eyes went wide and his face paled even more, if that was even possible.
 He held his toad tighter and stepped back into his previous spot.

 Now you must imagine my surprise when this scared, plump boy was sorted into Gryffindor, a while after I was sorted into Hufflepuff.
-He, then, wore a look of shock and disbelief with his mouth open, jaw practically on the floor.
-He sat down at the Gryffindor table with a little unease, but soon became comfortable as he talked with his fellow Gryffindor students.
+He, then, wore a look of shock and disbelief with his mouth open, jaw practically on the cobblestone floor.
+He sat down at the Gryffindor table with a little unease, but soon became comfortable as he talked with his fellow Gryffindor students, nodding his pudgy head enthusiastically.

 I thought next to nothing about Neville for the rest of the year.
 With my first magical lessons happening, and being only eleven, my mind wasn’t on boys, especially ones like Neville.
 The next time he came into my thoughts wasn’t until the end of the year, after hearing about the adventures Harry, Ron, and Hermione.

 Professor Dumbledore stood up behind the podium and announced Slytherin the victor of the house cup, with Hufflepuff in third place, unfortunately.
-Then, Dumbledore had a sparkle in his eye.
-A sort of mischievous gleam.
+Then, Dumbledore had a sparkle in his eye; a sort of mischievous gleam that everyone could sense from their seats in the Great Hall.

 Our relationship, or more lack of one, was the same throughout our terrifying second year.
 Even though I was a half-blood, I was scared for my friends because Hufflepuff was known for having more than a few muggle-borns.
-Most of my friends were safe and sound throughout the year, save Justin Finch-Fletchley, who, rumor has it that year, was the victim of the heir of Slytherin, Harry Potter himself.
-I admit, I was one of the people spreading the rumor.
+Most of my friends were safe and sound throughout the year, save Justin Finch-Fletchley, who was the victim of the heir of Slytherin, Harry Potter himself, as was the rumor that year.
+I’ll admit, I was one of the people that gossiped about him that year.

 It wasn’t as if I didn’t like him.
 I even thought him nice, but at that age I was so easily misled, especially by my friend Ernie MacMillan, who was a huge gossip, especially for a boy.
 He loved spreading secrets like a niffler likes shiny things.